-Health Studies
+• Health Studies

-The Health Studies program has introduced INS200H1 Introduction to Indigenous Truth and Resilience as an alternative to PHL281H1: Bioethics.
-Students must take one of these two courses in order to fulfill a Major or specialist in Health Studies.
-The Health Studies program has offered and is working to continue offering HST309H1 - Special Topics in Health Studies II: Indigenous Health and Healing in the Six Nations, which has a significant field experience component and most of the teaching is by Indigenous Elders and community members.
-INS 205H, 340Y, and 250H are also listed as suitable to be counted towards a Health Studies Major or Specialist program.
+The Health Studies program has introduced INS 200H1 "Introduction to Indigenous Truth and Resilience" as an alternative to PHL 281H1 "Bioethics."
+Students must take one of these two courses in order to fulfill a major or specialist in Health Studies.
+The Health Studies program has offered and is working to continue offering HST 309H1 "Special Topics in Health Studies II: Indigenous Health and Healing in the Six Nations," which has a significant field experience component where most of the teaching is by Indigenous Elders and community members.
+INS 205H, 340Y, and 250H are also listed as suitable to be counted towards a Health Studies major or specialist program.

-Canadian Studies
+• Canadian Studies

-Canadian Studies courses frequently include focus on Indigenous issues and make use of reading by Indigenous authors and concerning Canada's Indigenous people (CDN 230H, 267H, 268H, 367H, 396H).
-The program's experiential learning course (435Y Active Citizenship in a Canadian Context) has included placements in Indigenous organizations.
-CDN340H: The History of Canadian-

-US Relations; CDN365H: The Canadian Arctic; and JUG320H: The Canadian Wilderness offer considerable focus on Indigenous issues.
+Canadian Studies courses frequently include focus on Indigenous issues and make use of materials by Indigenous authors and concerning Canada's Indigenous people (CDN 230H, 267H, 268H, 367H, 396H).
+The program's experiential learning course (435Y "Active Citizenship in a Canadian Context") has included placements in Indigenous organizations.
+CDN 340H: "The History of Canadian-US Relations", CDN 365H: "The Canadian Arctic", and JUG 320H: "The Canadian Wilderness" offer considerable focus on Indigenous issues.
+In the January 2020 school term, Canadian Studies is offering two first year foundation seminars that include significant focus on Indigenous issues: CDN 198H "Canada, Colonialism and Settler Relations" and CDN 197H "Inventing Canada".

-Cognitive Science
+• Cognitive Science

-The Cognitive Science program, being less socially and/or regionally located than other UC programs has less focus on course content concerning Indigenous peoples, though COG260H Data, Computation, and the Mind offers significant attention to the specificity of numeral systems in indigenous cultures in Amazonion regions.
+The Cognitive Science program, being less socially and/or regionally located than other UC programs has less focus on course content concerning Indigenous peoples, though COG 260H Data, Computation, and the Mind offers significant attention to the specificity of numeral systems in Indigenous cultures in Amazonion regions.

-UC One
+• UC One

 UC One consists of four streams and the plenary activities of the streams acting together.
-In plenary terms, several speakers have addressed questions of indigeneity, namely Chief Carolyn King of the Mississaugas of the New Credit First Nation, and Donna Michelle St. Bernard (former director of Native Earth Performing Arts, Canada's oldest professional Indigenous theatre company).
+In plenary terms, several speakers have addressed questions of Indigeneity, namely Chief Carolyn King of the Mississaugas of the New Credit First Nation, and Donna Michelle St. Bernard (former director of Native Earth Performing Arts, Canada's oldest professional Indigenous theatre company).

 Individual courses such as UNI 103 "Gradients of Health in the Urban Mosaic" treat Indigenous health services in Toronto directly.
-The topics treated by UNI 102 "Performing the City" vary in relation to the theatre offerings in the city in a given term, but have included plays treating first nations peoples.
+The topics treated by UNI 102 "Performing the City" vary in relation to the theatre offerings in the city in a given term but have included plays treating First Nations peoples.

-The UC Registrar's office
+• The UC Registrar's Office

-Advisors in the Registrar's Office work closely and collaboratively with the team at First Nations House (FNH) in supporting Indigenous students; advisors liaise regularly with the team at FNH to connect Indigenous students at UC with culturally-specific supports and resources available to them on campus.
+Advisors in the Registrar's Office work closely and collaboratively with the team at First Nations House (FNH) in supporting Indigenous students.
+Advisors liaise regularly with the team at FNH to connect Indigenous students at UC with culturally specific supports and resources available to them on campus.
 Financial Aid Advisors in the Registrar's Office also work one-on-one and have extensive experience assisting Indigenous students with issues pertaining to institutional financial support and Band Support Funding.
-The Registrar's office now administers a new scholarship that prioritizes students who identify as Black or Indigenous and continues to prioritize the needs of all underrepresented groups, including Indigenous students.
+The Registrar's Office now administers a new scholarship that prioritizes students who identify as Black or Indigenous and continues to prioritize the needs of all underrepresented groups, including Indigenous students.

-The Office of the Dean of Student Life
+• The Office of the Dean of Students

-The office of the Dean of Student Life has been attentive to professional development for staff to ensure that they are equipped to support Indigenous students and make appropriate referrals to existing services and programs.
-Specific student programming is usually opportunity driven; student tours of tours of the "I Continue to Shape" and Kent Monkman exhibits at the Art Museum, Orange Shirt Day programming,1 and a walking tour of the Indigenous histories of the St. George Campus are recent examples.
-The Office of the Dean of Student Life has also been an active sponsor of Powow's on the St. George Campus
+The Office of the Dean of Students has been attentive to professional development for staff to ensure that they are equipped to support Indigenous students and make appropriate referrals to existing services and programs.
+Specific student programming is usually opportunity driven; student tours of the "I Continue to Shape" and Kent Monkman exhibits at the Art Museum, Orange Shirt Day programming, and a walking tour of the Indigenous histories of the St. George Campus are recent examples.
+The Office of the Dean of Students has also been an active sponsor of pow wows on the St. George Campus.

-Conclusion
+• Conclusion